 I watched for a time from the stern castle, seeing the beauty of the river, and the forests slipping behind, to each side, and then I made my way to my cabin, where Cecily would be waiting.

 Gorean men have what they want from women.

-Chapter Thirty-Nine A REPORT IS RECEIVED; ENEMIES ARE DISCUSSED
+Chapter Thirty-Nine

+A Report is Received;